Viralyze/sway-admin-dashboard-api/README.md

 Sway Admin Dashboard
 ==================================

-This is a straightforward boilerplate for building REST APIs with ES6 and Express.
-This is the an admin dashboard that controls all the trading on the Sway platform.
+This is the admin dashboard that controls all the trading on the Sway platform.
 Built on ES6, Express and React.

 - ES6 support via [babel](https://babeljs.io)
 - REST resources as middleware via [resource-router-middleware](https://github.com/developit/resource-router-middleware)